How to Optimize Your Google My Business Listing

 On Desktops

-1. On your computer, sign in to Google My Business.
+1. On your computer, sign in to Google Business Profile.

 1. If you have multiple locations, open the location you want to manage.